RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab08/README.md

     ![secure-09.png](images/secure-09.png)

 1. Leave the settings for `Private Base URL`as it is.
-Update the `Staging Public Base URL` and `Production Public Base URL` fields to the following:
+Update the `Staging Public Base URL` and `Production Public Base URL` fields to the following, making sure you change `userX` to your personal userid:

     * Staging Public Base: `https://i-addlocation-userX-apicast-staging.amp.apps.boston-a12a.openshiftworkshop.com:443`
-    * Production Public Base URL: `https://i-addlocation-user5-apicast-production.amp.apps.boston-a12a.openshiftworkshop.com:443`
+    * Production Public Base URL: `https://i-addlocation-userX-apicast-production.amp.apps.boston-a12a.openshiftworkshop.com:443`

     ![secure-10.png](images/secure-10.png)